sourmash-bio/sourmash/doc/classifying-signatures.md

 to evolutionary divergence, so if you don't get a match it may only mean that the specific species or genus you're searching for isn't in the database.

+### Using `sourmash lca` to do taxonomic analysis

+The `sourmash lca` module supports taxonomic classification using single hashes, corresponding to single k-mers, in an approach inspired by Kraken.
+Briefly, you first build an LCA database using `lca index`, which takes a taxonomy spreadsheet and a collection of sketches.
+Then, you can use `lca classify` to classify single-genome sketches or `lca summarize` to classify metagenomes.

+The `lca` approach is not published anywhere, but we're happy to discuss it in more detail; just [post to the issue tracker](@@).

+### `sourmash tax` vs `sourmash lca`

+Why do we recommend using the `tax` module over `lca`? `sourmash lca` was the first implementation in sourmash, and over the years we've found that it is prone to false positives: that is, individual k-mers are very sensitive but are often misassigned to higher taxonomic ranks than they need to be, either because of contamination in the reference database or because the taxonomy is not based directly on genome similarity.
+Instead of using single k-mers, `sourmash gather` estimates the best matching genome based on combinations of k-mers, which is much more specific than the LCA approach; only then is a taxonomy assigned.

+The bottom line is that in our experience, `sourmash tax` is as sensitive as `lca`, and a lot more specific.
+Please let us know if you discover differently!

 ## Abundance weighting